-Lewis teaches several other powerful Linkedin tips and tactics in his new Linkedin training course Linked Influence.
-I highly recommend enrolling in this course if you are serious about building your brand on Linkedin.
+I highly recommend grabbing access to this content if you are serious about building your brand on Linkedin.

 More businesses are using Linkedin all of the time to find new employees.
 If you learn how to maximize your Linkedin Influence you maximize your chances of netting a high paying job, and even if you are not seeking a job you can uncertainly use Linkedin.

-These factors considered I give Lewis’s Linked Influence course my highest recommendation, as I consider it one of the very best ways to advance your professional career.
+These factors considered I give Rapid Linkedin Results my highest recommendation and I consider it one of the very best ways to advance your professional career.